Clinical Librarian and Graduate Medical Education Specialist, Health Sciences Library

-BA, French Education and Music Performance, University of Richmond
+BA, French Education and Violin Performance, University of Richmond

-Systematic review searching, Evidence-based practice, Clinical and academic research, Residency Milestones
+Systematic review searching, evidence-based practice, clinical and academic research, residency milestones, pediatrics, medical school education

-2. “A Novel Approach to Pediatric Resident Education is Associated with Higher In-training Exam Scores” Poster Session presented at the Medical Library Association Meeting, Philadelphia, PA, May 2007.
+7. “A Novel Approach to Pediatric Resident Education is Associated with Higher In-training Exam Scores” Poster Session presented at the Medical Library Association Meeting, Philadelphia, PA, May 2007.
 (Received 3rd place Research Award from the Medical Library Association)

 8. "Developing an Educational and Administrative Web Site for a Pediatrics Department” Poster Session presented at the Medical Library Association Meeting, Washington, DC, May 2004.

 9. "A New Fish in the Sea: A Clinical Librarian in a Pediatrics Department” Poster Session presented at the Medical Library Association Meeting, San Diego, California, May 2003.

 10. "MLA Benchmarking Initiative" Poster Session presented at the Mid-Atlantic Chapter of the Medical Library Association, Roanoke, VA, October 2000.